 This article was written by Lisa Miller.

 The growing issue of waste in healthcare recently hit the headlines.
-As I observed in a recent blog, a newly published study suggests that waste costs healthcare organizations between $760 billion to $935 billion each year – around a quarter of all health spend.
+As I observed in this recent blog, a recent published study suggests that waste costs healthcare organizations between $760 billion to $935 billion each year – around a quarter of all health spend.

 Resolving this issue is not a simple fix but the development of robust strategies around waste reduction leads to cost savings and better patient care.
 The suggestions outlined below can help you to lay the foundations of a broader waste reduction initiative for your hospital.